mibur1/psy111/book/introduction/1_Setup/2_Usage.md

 # 1.2 Usage

-At this point you should have previously installed Micromamba and Visual Studio Code.
+At this point you should have previously installed Miniforge and Visual Studio Code.

 ## Python environments

-Remember that we use Micromamba to have isolated Python environments for our projects.
+Remember that we use Miniforge to have isolated Python environments for our projects.
 So let's start by creating a **psy111** environment that is able to run all upcoming exercises (as well as create this entire book).
 Open a a new terminal/PowerShell window and type:

 ```
-micromamba create -n psy111 python
+conda create -n psy111 python
 ```

 and confirm the installation with `y` when prompted to do so.
 Afterwards, activate the environment by typing

 ```
-micromamba activate psy111
+conda activate psy111
 ```

 You should now see a `(psy111)` in the terminal, indicating that you have succesfully activated the new environment.